Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs

 \subsection{Summary of our contributions}

-In this paper, we introduce Mosco convergence of Dirichlet forms on changing Hilbert spaces to optimal scaling analysis for the MH Algorithm with general dependent target distributions on large graphs.
-The contributions of the paper fall into four distinct categories:
+In this paper, we present proof strategies that leverage Mosco convergence of Dirichlet forms on evolving Hilbert spaces for optimal scaling analysis, involving Gibbs measures on large graphs.
+The specific contributions of the paper can be categorized into four main areas: